 I have lived my life in parenthesis.
 By the green door on a still greener hill, I would read Tom Sawyer and pretend to be him.
 Anything that I could become to escape from myself.
 The mystery of Roopkund lake isn’t shrouded in thin air and misty mountains but in the hearts of those who listen with bated breath, the legends of the fall.

 A living adventure in all that’s adrenaline, Roopkund trek is for those who find solace in escaping the grim reality of urban life.
 A retreat at every bend.
-And sometimes if you look closely along the trail marks, you may discover your self, somewhere in the meadows or over the hills and far away.
+And sometimes if you look closely along with the trail marks, you may discover yourself, somewhere in the meadows or over the hills and far away.

-With a bated breath we marvel at all that is unscathed by men and his motives ─ the mountains and the mist.
+With bated breath, we marvel at all that is unscathed by men and his motives ─ the mountains and the mist.
 They are the only stamps of eternity that our hearts will carry.
-Leaving an indelible impression, a memento like that helps remember that we were all wild once.
+Leaving an indelible impression, a memento like that helps us remember that we were all wild once.

 Ridiculing both, rhyme and reason I realized what came to me and what I had come to.

 After I was born

 My soul seeks me,